Municipal On-Lot Sewage Service Areas

 When groups of municipalities form a common agency for the purpose of pooling their individual resources, working together to coordinate permitting and enforcement activities over a larger area, or to receive increased annual reimbursement funding from the Department of Environmental Protection (DEP), this new organization may be referred to as a "Joint Local Agency."
 Within their larger service area, Joint Local Agencies perform all the permitting and enforcement activities normally provided by a Local Agency, and often provide superior service with a full time staff.
 While county departments of health are actually mentioned in Act 537 as Local Agencies, since they serve all the municipalities within a county, they may be considered an example of a Joint Local Agency.
 A Joint Local Agency may also be referred to as a "Multi-Municipal Local Agency" (MMLA) or even a "Sewage Committee."

 In some cases, Joint Local Agencies may obtain additional authority and responsibility from DEP by requesting Act 537 planning approval delegation.
 These agencies are known as "Delegated Joint Local Agencies."
 Delegated Joint Local Agencies may receive authorization from DEP to review and either approve or disapprove new land development planning proposals.
 Depending upon their individual requests, Delegated Joint Local Agencies may receive authorization from DEP to process both on-lot and public sewerage proposals.
+The Delegated Joint Local Agencies in Pennsylvania are:

 An ordinance and public notice are required to create an MMLA, along with other essential documents for the administration of an MMLA.
 A